“Alone we can do so little; together we can do so much.”Helen Keller

 Our work with schools continues in many different ways – most recently with our work with the British Council and University of Edinburgh, delivering LfS: Connecting Classrooms courses to teachers and educators from 2015.
 If you would like to suggest a new project or opportunity to work with LfS in schools, please get in touch.

-Nature Connection (0-25 years) Task Group
+Nature Connection (0-25 years) Action Group

 This task group has been set up to develop research activities on the level of connections to nature for children and young people in Scotland (0 – 25 years).